hisarciklilar/quants_dojo/README.md

 - Print the number total questions answered up to the progress level and the number of correct answer after each response.
 Print score up to the point of progress at the end of each question response
 - Clear screen for better visibility when revealing the next question.
 - Makes a list of individual question scores as user proceeds in the quiz.
 This list of responses are coded as zero for the wrong and as one for the correct user answers.
 This allows for easy data store and also a straightforward calculation of the quiz score.
 - In case of a user quitting before the end of survey, scores up until quit are still recorded in a list, adding zero to the questions not answered (those which would be listed post-quit).
-These scroes are written into the spreadsheet.
+These scores are written into the spreadsheet.

 ## Features to add

 - Creating a databank of questions for different topics and allow the users to choose in which topic they test their skills.